-The Academic Dean (or designee) must provide a written notice of SAP Advising status.
+The Academic Dean/Director of Education (or designee) must provide a written notice of SAP Advising status.
 The following timelines apply for all students placed on SAP Advising status:

-- For linear programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must be advised within fourteen (14) calendar days after the term start.
+- For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and - o Must be advised within fourteen (14) calendar days after the term start.